 Manual Therapy And Arnold Chiari: ‘Will I Or Won’t I?'

 The incidence of Arnold Chiari Malformation dictates that, as a headache practitioner, at some time you will be faced with how to manage headache in the presence of Arnold Chiari Malformation.
-In this presentation, Dean will provide a comprehensive perspective, based on contemporary literature, clinical experience and the clinical reasoning associated with a manual upper cervical intervention.
+In this presentation, one of two Dean will present at the 2nd Watson Headache® Institute International Symposium Online, a comprehensive perspective will be provided, based on contemporary literature, clinical experience and the clinical reasoning associated with a manual upper cervical intervention.